You are going to sign out in

 • This course will earn 1 high school honors credit in science.

-• Though not a prerequisite, it will benefit the student to have taken a general science class, or preferably IPC, prior to registering in this course.
+• Student should have taken a general science class, or preferably IPC, prior to registering in this course.
 Geometry is also the recommended math to accompany biology.

 • Textbooks: Bob Jones 5th Edition Biology (ISBN: 160682936X) and Biology Laboratory Manual (ISBN: 1628560231).
 Purchase student materials only.